Here's why carbon stored in Canada's peatlands needs to stay there | CBC News

 The findings put a renewed focus on Canada's conservation efforts.
 The federal government has committed to protecting or conserving 25 per cent of Canada's land by 2025 and working toward protecting 30 per cent by 2030 as part of the country's efforts to fight climate change and defend vulnerable species and ecosystems.

-The study includes a detailed map of where the carbon is stored in Canada, all the way down to a resolution of 250 metres.
+The study includes a detailed map of where the carbon is stored in Canada, down to a resolution of 250 metres.
 This could make it possible for organizations, governments and even individuals to zoom in on certain areas and determine how carbon rich an ecosystem is — and how important it might be to protect it.

 Recent technology makes study possible